United Way of Salt Lake

 As an organization, we are committed to changing our world by solving complex social problems at scale.
 We believe that this requires us to center racial equity, diversity, and inclusion in everything we do.
 Our Equity Roadmap provides a structured approach to identifying areas of focus and specific actions that will enable us to make significant and measurable progress in addressing inequity in our community, and we invite input from those with lived experience to help us continue our work.

-UWSL is creating long-term change for half a million children and families in our community by increasing opportunities, building stronger academic programs, providing families with basic resources and housing security, addressing healthcare needs and social determinants of health (conditions in the places where people live, learn, work, and play), and designing community-wide safety nets.
-These are important steps in equalizing disparities in our local systems and effecting systemic changes that address the social and economic well-being of individuals.
+Utah's Promise is creating long-term change for half a million children and families in our community by increasing opportunities, building stronger academic programs, providing families with basic resources and housing security, and designing community-wide safety nets.

 Where we work